marcelwenner/dnspx/README.md

 *   Open an Issue to report bugs, suggest features, or ask questions.
 *   Participate in Discussions.

 Please follow standard GitHub Fork & Pull Request workflows.
+Ensure your code:
-Ensure your code is formatted with `rustfmt` and passes `cargo clippy` and `cargo test`.
+- Is formatted with `rustfmt`
+- Passes all **292 tests** with `cargo test`
+- Passes linting with `cargo clippy --all-targets --all-features -- -D warnings`
+- Includes appropriate test coverage for new functionality